-Today’s Reader Review is by long time TLFL reader Palty.
+Today’s Reader Review is about Virgin Atlantic Upper Class from London to Miami and what to expect by long time TLFL reader Palty.
 If you would like to contribute a guest review please email [email protected]

 I decided to fly with Virgin Atlantic to Miami as I was yet to try out their Upper Class product.